Simonliuwaterloo/Simonliuwaterloo/README.md

 Welcome to my GitHub homepage!👋
 I am a third-year software engineering student at University of Waterloo.
 I have a passion for developing software.
 I am currently learning distributed systems.
-### My interests:
-* Running ( My 5k pace is about 4:30 min per km, working to beat 4:00 this term)
-* Photography (I took the photo above at Niagara Falls)
-* Rock 'n' Roll (Pink Floyd, Dire Straits), learning to play guitar myself
-* Writing (Working on my post-apocalyptic novel right now.
-World-building question for you: what is a possible cause for a non-recoverable power outage in North America?)

 ### Previously at:
 <kbd>